postapczuk/cameliaEQ/README.md

 ![Scrshot](eqalizer.png)

 ## Background
-There are few free and open source equalizers for macOS and Linux.
+There are not much free and open source equalizers for macOS and Linux.
 Of course there is __eqMac__, but it's troublesome while switching devices, and random crashes, so I've decided to find an alternative solution.